diamantiSolutions/solutions/nginx/specs/funcitonal/readme.md

 ## Prerequisites

-* Kubernetes 1.2 and later (TLS support for Ingress has been added in 1.2)
+* Diamanti plateform with Kubernetes 1.2 and later (TLS support for Ingress has been added in 1.2)
 * For NGINX Plus:
   * Youu need to build your own plus image by copying correct license keys (obtained form nginx) to kubernetes-ingress/nginx-controller dir.
   ```